And the homepage of

 reconstructing the hoplite of the Persian War era, 490-480 BC,

-Hellenistic (Alexander and later).
-For the Trojan War era
+peltasts and more.
+For the Trojan War era and its Homeric

 site.
 I have noticed that many people collecting Greek